How Much Does Carpet Cleaning Cost in Calgary? (2026 Price Guide)

 When professional cleaning is worth the cost: - Whole-home cleaning (professional is often comparable in total cost when you factor in rental, solution, and your time) - Pet odour or urine treatment (requires enzyme pre-treatment not available in rental units) - Staining that has set for more than 24–48 hours - Wool, Berber, or delicate carpet types (rental machines are not calibrated for these) - Move-out cleaning where results will be inspected by a landlord

-If you are moving out of a Calgary rental, carpet cleaning is one of the most commonly required items on a landlord's move-out inspection.
-Most Alberta residential leases require tenants to return carpets to their condition at move-in (accounting for normal wear).
-Professional hot water extraction with a receipt is the standard documentation landlords accept.
+Move-out cleaning.
+If you are leaving a Calgary rental, carpet is one of the most commonly cited items on a landlord's inspection.
+Most Alberta residential leases require tenants to return carpets to their move-in condition, allowing for reasonable wear, and a professional cleaning receipt is the documentation landlords accept.
+Booking it alongside a move-out clean puts both in one visit.
+We cover what inspectors actually look for, and where normal wear ends and chargeable damage begins, in our guide to carpet cleaning before a move-out inspection.

 Getting a Carpet Cleaning Quote in Calgary